 What Is the Law Clinic?

-The law clinic represents indigent clients in the following areas: obtaining Social Security & SSI Disability benefits, family law cases/family violence cases, and issues relating to children.
+The law clinic represents indigent clients in the following areas: obtaining Social Security & SSI Disability benefits, family law cases/family violence cases, issues relating to children, and simple wills.

 Who Is Eligible to Enroll?

 Students who have completed at least 45 hours and are in good standing with no Honor Code violations.